-Contact time refers to the number of hours that you spend learning in contact with teaching or associated staff, either in-person or online.
-Your number of contact hours will depend on the subject you are studying and the design of your course.
+In higher education, the term contact time is used to refer to the number of hours that you spend learning in contact with teaching or associated staff either in-person or online.
+The number of contact hours will depend on the subject you are studying and the design of your particular course.

-Contact time may be virtual, through the use of online discussion groups, Virtual Learning Environments (VLEs) and other digital methods.
-We take a blended approach to learning, to make the most of your time.
-It puts you at the centre of your own learning by giving you more opportunities to ask questions, delve deeper into your subject and, ultimately, give you the experience that will benefit you after you graduate.
+Contact time may take a virtual rather than face-to-face form through the use of email, online discussion groups, virtual learning environments and other means backed by technology.
+It’s a blended approach to learning that makes the most of students’ and lecturers’ time.
+It puts you at the centre of your own learning by giving you more opportunity to ask questions, delve deeper into your subject, and, ultimately, give you the experience that will benefit you after you graduate.

 |Online learning activities with tutor input||

-Individual or group learning activities that are provided online.
-This could be something to read, watch or listen to, followed by active online engagement including interaction with the tutor.
+Sessions where students work individually or in groups on learning activities that are categorised primarily by being facilitated online.
+They are part of a package of work that could include something to read, watch or listen to, followed by active online engagement including interaction with the tutor.

-This is likely to link into face-to-face sessions as preparation, follow-up, or midway through an activity.
+These activities are likely to feed in to face-to-face sessions either as preparation, follow-up, or midway through an activity, or in combination.